-- (1) the issuance of the Bonds; - (2) approximately \$650 million in outstanding principal amount of commercial paper (See "CURRENT FINANCIAL CONDITIONS"); - (3) the Metropolitan Government's obligations under any tax anticipation notes (See "CURRENT FINANCIAL CONDITIONS"); - (4) the Metropolitan Government's obligations to the Tennessee State School Bond Authority (the "TSSBA") with respect to approximately \$24 million of outstanding Qualified Zone Academy Bonds and Qualified School Construction Bonds issued by the TSSBA on behalf of the Metropolitan Government; - (5) obligations of the Metropolitan Government which are payable solely from the revenues of one or more utility systems (i.e. water, sewer and electric); - (6) obligations of the Metropolitan Government's Airport Authority, which are payable solely from revenues of airport operations; - (7) tax increment financing obligations of the Metropolitan Development and Housing Agency and the Metropolitan Government's Industrial Development Board, which are described in further detail below; or - (8) obligations of the Metropolitan Government's Sports Authority and Convention Center Authority, which are described in further detail below.
+- (1) the issuance of the Bonds; - (2) approximately \$50 million in outstanding principal amount of commercial paper that will remain outstanding following the issuance of the Bonds; - (3) the Metropolitan Government's obligations under any tax anticipation notes (See "CURRENT FINANCIAL CONDITIONS"); - (4) the Metropolitan Government's obligations to the Tennessee State School Bond Authority (the "TSSBA") with respect to approximately \$24 million of outstanding Qualified Zone Academy Bonds and Qualified School Construction Bonds issued by the TSSBA on behalf of the Metropolitan Government; - (5) obligations of the Metropolitan Government which are payable solely from the revenues of one or more utility systems (i.e. water, sewer and electric); - (6) obligations of the Metropolitan Government's Airport Authority, which are payable solely from revenues of airport operations; - (7) tax increment financing obligations of the Metropolitan Development and Housing Agency and the Metropolitan Government's Industrial Development Board, which are described in further detail below; or - (8) obligations of the Metropolitan Government's Sports Authority and Convention Center Authority, which are described in further detail below.